Bebinca is a sweet Goan Indian treat and nothing beats homemade Bebinca.

-- In a mixing bowl add the coconut milk and sugar.
+- In a mixing bowl stir in the coconut milk and sugar.
 Whisk well until the sugar is completely dissolved.

 - Separate the eggs and place the yolks into a mixing bowl.
 Whisk them and then slowly pour and whisk the yolks into the coconut milk sugar mixture.

-- Place into the oven and select the grill mode (not all round heat but heat from top to down) and allow it to cook for 18 minutes or until you can see the top all brown and hard.
+- Place into the oven and select the grill mode (not all-round heat but the heat from top to down) and allow it to cook for 18 minutes or until you can see the top all brown and hard.
 Your oven might require more or less time so keep an eye on it!

 - Remember to keep an eye on your cake so that it doesn't over cook or under cook!